 ALSO UNDERWAY — manuscripts being written but not yet scheduled for publication:

 1636: The Atlantic Encounter, with Walter Hunt.
 (Formerly known as 1636: Drums Along the Mohawk.)
 The first draft of this novel is finished.
-I decided to hold it back, however, because it needs some more work and would fit better in the chronology if it was published later, and partly because there are two other novels in the series that need to come out next.
+I decided to hold it back, however, partly because it needs some more work and would fit better in the chronology if it was published later, and partly because there are two other novels in the series that need to come out next.

-Untitled Manuscript.
-Dave Freer is well into the first draft of the next volume in the Heirs of Alexandria series, which began with Shadow of the Lion and continued on with A Mankind Witch (by Dave Freer alone), This Rough Magic, Much Fall of Blood and the recently published Burdens of the Dead.
-This book is set in Italy and will continue the story of Benito, Maria, Marco and Kat.
+All the Plagues of Hell.
+Dave Freer has finished the first draft of the next volume in the Heirs of Alexandria series, which began with Shadow of the Lion and continued on with A Mankind Witch (by Dave Freer alone), This Rough Magic, Much Fall of Blood and the recently published Burdens of the Dead.
+This book is set in Italy and continues the story of Benito, Maria, Marco and Kat.

 Dave and I are doing this volume without Mercedes Lackey.
 It will be followed by a volume written by Misty and me without Dave.
 The working title of that novel is The Great Doom’s Image and it will follow the story of Prince Manfred, Erik and Bortai.

 A Desperate and Despicable Dwarf.
 This is part of the Joe’s World series, and is the sequel to Forward the Mage.
 The manuscript is about two-thirds finished.